BC Recovery Benefit

 With the cheque, include either:

-- Your confirmation number or Case ID from your application
+- Your file number or Letter ID from your Notice of Redetermination or Statement of Account

 You may be charged interest on: